Data-Cleaning-And-Mining/Notes/01_Navigation.md

 ### Simple Movement

-These hotkeys will allow you to navigate between cells and sheets in your workbook without taking your hands off the keyboard
+These hotkeys will allow you to navigate between cells and sheets in your workbook efficiently and with less effort than is required when using the mouse to interact with Excel's graphical user interface.
+To most casual users of Excel these shortcuts and hotkey combinations will seem like a trivial detail.
+However, to those of us who use Excel for extended periods of time while working on tasks such as data manipulation and data mining becoming comfortable with these shortcuts and key combinations are crucial to using Excel effeciently and with less frustration and mistakes.
+The following outline covers a small portion of the most commonly used hotkey combinations with small examples of their use in action.
+It starts from the simplest movement (navigating between cells), and builds on combining these hotkeys in ways that can accomplish more complex tasks - all without the use of a mouse.

-Simple keyboard movements
+### Simple keyboard movements

 Keyboard Combination | Key | Movement
 ------------ | ------------- | -------------